Grab Bars: Which Type is Best?

-- Help someone pull or push themselves into a different position, such as from sitting to standing, or assist with scooting from one surface to another.
+- Help someone to pull or push themselves into a different position, such as from sitting to standing, or to assist with scooting from one surface to another.

-- Help someone stabilize themselves while seated on a toilet or a shower seat.
+- Help someone to stabilize themselves while seated on a toilet or a shower seat.

-- Help someone stabilize themselves while stepping up or down a step.
+- Help someone to stabilize themselves while stepping up or down a step.

 The Homeability Advice™

-Regardless of age or ability level having a good place to hold onto in a wet, slippery environment just makes good, practical sense!
-ALL fixtures in the bathroom should ideally be rated to dual as grab bars as well because let’s be honest – everyone uses towel bars for balance when they are bending down to remove pants or dry feet or reaches out for them if they find themselves slipping across the floor.
-People also grasp the handle on soap dishes that are recessed in the shower wall when they are trying to get up from the bottom of the tub.
-Taller persons and people with arthritic knees will reach out and grab onto anything available near the toilet to help push or pull themselves up from the toilet.
-So with these things in mind, it is wise for all the items in the bathroom that people can and will grab onto to dual as a grab bar as well, which would include: the towel racks, soap dishes, toilet paper holders and the slide bars that hold the showerhead.
+Regardless of your age or ability level, having a good place to hold onto in a wet, slippery environment just makes good, practical sense!
+All accessory fixtures in the bathroom, which would include the towel racks, soap dishes, toilet paper holders and the slide bar that hold a showerhead, should ideally be rated to dual as grab bars as well, because let’s be honest – everyone reaches out to use standard towel bars for balance when they are bending down to remove pants or to dry feet; people grasp the handle on soap dishes that are recessed into the shower wall when they are trying to get up from the bottom of the tub, and taller persons, as well as people with arthritic knees will rely on anything that is available nearby to help push or pull themselves up from the toilet.
+So, with this in mind, it is wise for all the items in the bathroom that people can and will grab onto to dual as a grab bar as well.

 Generally speaking, the longer the grab bar the better because there is more gripping area to use from a variety of positions.
 If the grab bar will be installed in a wet area, such as a bathtub or shower stall, select one with a no-slip surface to prevent hands from slipping off the bar when wet.
 Textured grab bar surfaces include brushed, peened, rippled, diamond finish, or grip pads.
 Last, but not least, all grab bars should be installed by a professional installer to ensure the bar is secured in a secure manner to a sufficiently stable surface.